corning-incorporated/citam/README.md

 ### From Wheel (Recommended)

 Download the latest python-wheel [here](https://github.com/corning-incorporated/citam/actions/runs/292437599) (TODO: Update link to a release tag).
-Extract the compressed file locally, rename it to `citam` then install as follow from within the directory where the file is located:
+Extract the compressed file locally, change directory to the extracted python-wheel folder, rename the .whl file to `citam` then install as follow from within the directory where the file is located:

 ```
 $pip install citam